 Through our experience and research, we have developed in-depth knowledge of the full range of care and support models offered by care providers throughout the UK, to both children and adults.
 This includes:

 - Domiciliary care, supporting service users of all ages to grow and keep their independence and continue living in their own homes

 - Extra care, combining the benefits of a round-the-clock care worker presence with the autonomy that comes with having your own front door

 - Supported living, mostly for adults with learning disabilities

 - Supported accommodation for people with housing-related needs, including young adults

-- Diverse services that contribute to people’s overall health and wellbeing, which include drug and alcohol services, smoking cessation, weight management and many more.
+- Diverse services that contribute to people’s overall health and wellbeing, including drug and alcohol, mental health, smoking cessation, and weight management services.

-This movement towards a new, more outcomes-focused way of commissioning services brings opportunities for providers to benefit from frameworks and public-sector contracts.
+This movement towards a new, more integrated and outcomes-focused way of commissioning services provides opportunities for the private and VCSE sectors to benefit from frameworks and public-sector contracts.
 For every pound of UK public expenditure, over 28p is spent on health and social care.
-Local authorities continue to look to the private sector for the provision of social care services, and companies ranging from small, local care agencies to large multinationals find opportunities to offer packages commissioned by councils and CCGs.
+Local authorities continue to look to the private sector for the provision of social care services, and companies ranging from small, local care agencies to large multinationals can find opportunities to offer packages commissioned by councils and CCGs.

 It should be noted that the Care Act does not apply to Scotland.
 While there are several key pieces of legislation that govern health and social care provision in Scotland (most recently, the Social Care (Self-directed Support) Act 2013, the Public Bodies (Joint working) Act 2014, and the Carers (Scotland) Act 2016), the principles of greater service integration, greater choice for the individual, and greater emphasis on prevention are present across all the home nations.